wooferzfg/wwrando/README.md

 **Gecko codes you may want to use (by Ralf and wiiztec)**
 Included is an optional file with these Gecko codes that I like to use:
-If you're going to play on emulator, you should use the latest development version of Dolphin which can be found at the top of this page: https://dolphin-emu.org/download/

 * Second set of equipped items (D-pad down to switch)
 * Hero Mode (Take double damage, no heart drops)